matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 Then, in the `init-fn`, we set `ontouchmove` and `ontouchmove` event handlers, which get called when these events are fired anywhere on the page.
 We could also more specifically handle these events in the component's div, but then the `pointer-events` would not be available for elements below the `mouse-view` element, such as for clicking a button.
 Then, whenever an event is fired, a messaged is sent with the mouse position.
 This message will be received by the client side store directly, and also via the server side, where it'll be enriched with some additional data.

 Then, the rendering of the **[SVG](https://www.w3.org/Graphics/SVG/)** covering the entire page is done in the `mouse-view` function, which adapts the size of the element when `onresize` element fires.
 Here, the `trailing-circles` function is called, which renders the two circles.
 This SVG rendering is trivial to achieve with Reagent.
 You can see that we just create a group with two circles, each with a distinct position based on the last known message.
 Fast movements will then reveal latency, as you'll see how the messages coming back from the server are lagging behind.
-Then, there are two calls to the `mouse-hist-view` function, which renders either a local history or the last moves of all clients, as you'll hopefully have seen when playing around with the live demo of the application.
+Then, there are two calls to the `mouse-hist-view` function, which renders either a local history or the last moves of all clients, as you hopefully have seen when playing around with the live demo of the application.
 If not, here's what that looks like:

 ![Screenshot](images/ws-lat-screenshot2.png "Screenshot")